Expert care for living kidney donors and living kidney transplant recipients

-You will meet with the living donor team approximately 9 to 12 days after surgery for a post-operative appointment.
-We also request that you to have an exam and lab tests at 3 to 6 months, 1 year and 2 years after donation.
-These follow-up appointments can be at UWMC or with your primary care provider.
+You will meet with the living donor team approximately nine to 12 days after surgery for a post-operative appointment.
+We also request that you to have an exam and lab tests at three to six months, one year and two years after donation.
+These follow-up appointments can be at UW Medical Center or with your primary care provider.
 It is also important to maintain long-term follow-up with your primary care provider.

 At UW Medicine, our multidisciplinary team ensures you get the best care possible during the Living Kidney Donation (LKD) process.
 Here are some of the people you’ll meet with:

-- An Independent Donor Advocate (IDA), a licensed clinical social worker, will be available to you throughout the donation process and recovery to promote your best interest and advocate for your rights.
-The IDA is independent of the recipient's care team.
-The IDA will assist you with obtaining and understanding information regarding the medical, psychological, and financial risks associated with being a living donor.
-The IDA will be available to you to discuss any concerns or questions you may have.
-The IDA will make sure that you feel comfortable moving forward with the living donation and that you do not feel any pressure to donate.
-The IDA will be your voice at the donor selection conference.
+- An independent donor advocate (IDA), a licensed clinical social worker, will be available to you throughout the donation process and recovery to promote your best interest and advocate for your rights.
+The independent donor advocate is independent of the recipient's care team.
+The independent donor advocate will assist you with obtaining and understanding information regarding the medical, psychological, and financial risks associated with being a living donor.
+The independent donor advocate will be available to you to discuss any concerns or questions you may have.
+The independent donor advocate will make sure that you feel comfortable moving forward with the living donation and that you do not feel any pressure to donate.
+The independent donor advocate will be your voice at the donor selection conference.

-- Psycho/Social Evaluation -- A licensed clinical transplant social worker will complete a full psychosocial evaluation, including review of your mental health and alcohol and drug use.
-The purpose of this evaluation is to determine if you understand the emotional, financial, and physical stress you may experience as a kidney donor.
-This interview will also allow you to become acquainted with the support systems available at the UWMC.
+- A social worker — A licensed clinical transplant social worker will complete a full psychosocial evaluation, including review of your mental health and alcohol and drug use.
+The purpose of this evaluation is to determine if you understand the emotional, financial and physical stress you may experience as a kidney donor.
+This interview will also allow you to become acquainted with the support systems available at the UW Medical Center.
 The social worker can also recommend options for assistance with expenses not covered as part of the donation e.g., housing and transportation.
-Support of the transplant social worker will be available throughout the living kidney donor process to help with stress-related problems to you and your family.
+A social worker will be available to you throughout the living kidney donor process to help with stress-related problems with you and your family.

-- A Program Coordinator discusses and schedules testing and blood draws, and provides information about visits to the UWMC.
+- A program coordinator discusses and schedules testing and blood draws, and provides information about visits to UW Medical Center.

 How do I get more information about living kidney donation?

 Please contact the Living Donor Program at University of Washington Medical Center (UWMC).
-You can also find information on the Internet and in magazines and books.
-We’ve put together additional resources in our documents and forms section.
+You can also find information online and in magazines and books.

 How do I get started?